Week 1: Hope

 Many years ago, thousands of years ago, people in the northern hemisphere were thought to have gathered wreaths of evergreen and lit fires as signs of hope in the coming spring and renewed light.
 The custom was kept alive by Christians, and by the 16th century the Advent wreath had gradually spread across many parts of the world.

 Today, Advent is the period of four Sundays leading up to Christmas.
-It’s also the time when days are shortest, when cold settles in, and when people need the cheer brought by the promise of light and warmth.
+It’s also the time (in the Northern hemisphere) when days are shortest, when cold settles in, and when people need the cheer brought by the promise of light and warmth.

 As we light one more candle each Sunday, this Advent wreath symbolizes our waiting experience.
-Week by week, the candles remind us that the darkness of fear and hopelessness recedes as more and more light is shed into the world.
+Week by week, the candles remind us that fear and hopelessness recede as more warmth enters the world.
 The flame of each new candle reminds us that more is yet to come.

 On this first Sunday in Advent, we light this candle of hope with the words of Macrina Wiederkehr, a Benedictine monastic: